banana190/RFID_encryption/README.md

 O HTTPS so password and TOTP will be TLS1.2
 O Database sqlite3
-WIP:  TCP connection handle
+[Abandond]TCP connection handle
 WIP: Calculate shared secret key
-X Derive AES key based on shared key
+WIP: Derive AES key based on shared key
+WIP: JSON handle and respond
-X encrypt the database
+WIP: encrypt the database
 X Test everything

 BTW I'll still finish this work with only TCP in the future because it's kinda fun, but currently the project deadline is close.